 If you took a class with Jeff earlier than June, 1976 and can document his discussing the color code please drop me a line by clicking here.

 The color code defines four different mental states (and not tactical situations).
 Why four?
 Because three doesn't adequately cover the needed range and five simply adds an unneeded level.
 The four colors used are white, yellow, orange, and red.

 Any way, here it is straight from the famous "Wednesday lecture."

 White - Relaxed, unaware, and unprepared.
 If attacked in this state the only thing that may save you is the inadequacy and ineptitude of your attacker.
 When confronted by something nasty your reaction will probably be, "Oh my God!
 This can't be happening to me."

 Yellow - Relaxed alertness.
 No specific threat situation.
 Your mindset is that "today could be the day I may have to defend myself."
 There is no specific threat but you are aware that the world is an unfriendly place and that you are prepared to do something if necessary.
 You use your eyes and ears, and your carriage says "I am alert."
 You don't have to be armed in this state but if you are armed you must be in yellow.
-When confronted by something nasty your reaction will probably be, "I thought this might happen some day."
+When confronted by something nasty your reaction will probably be, "I thought this might happen some day, and I know what to do."
 You can live in this state indefinitely.

 Orange - Specific alert.
 Something not quite right has gotten your attention and you shift your primary focus to that thing.
 Something is "wrong" with a person or object.
 Something may happen.
 Your mindset is that "I may have to shoot that person."
 Your pistol is usually holstered in this state.
 You can maintain this state for several hours with ease, or a day or so with effort.